 Left Hand Solution got a deal for Europe and North America with Nuclear Blast who released Fevered which received great reviews all over the globe.

 1998 we embarked on a great reissuing project involving some of our, by now historical, punk-releases.
-Vägra Raggarna Benzin Vol. 1 & 2 was both a critical and commercial success and we are planning for a Vol. 3 to be released during 2011.
+Vägra Raggarna Benzin Vol. 1 & 2 was both a critical and commercial success.

 Fall 2002 saw the release of The Confusions forth album Trampoline and the first single The Pilot went straight to number one on MTVs Up North Chart and stayed on the chart for seven weeks.
 They also got a lot of airplay in Denmark, France, Finland and the Baltic States which they all toured.